Susan Prior

 Susan Prior is an Australian actress.

 Early life and education

-Susan prior graduated from the National Institute of Dramatic Art in Sydney.
+Susan Prior graduated from the National Institute of Dramatic Art in Sydney.

 Career

 Prior has worked extensively with the Sydney Theatre Company, including Riflemind, as well as acting in films and television series.

 In early 2022 Prior played one of the lead roles, as Martha, in a State Theatre Company South Australia production of Edward Albee's Who's Afraid of Virginia Woolf?, to acclaim by critics.

-Awards

-She won the 2014 AACTA Award for Best Actress in a Supporting Role for her role in The Rover and was nominated for the 2012 AACTA Award for Best Guest or Supporting Actress in a Television Drama for Puberty Blues.
-She was twice nominated for the Helpmann Award for Best Female Actor in a Supporting Role in a Play, in 2008 for Riflemind and in 2014 for Small and Tired.
+On 24 November 2023, Prior was named in the cast for Foxtel series The Last Anniversary.